Contact Me to Schedule 30-Minute Evaluation!

 You’ve Discovered Your Partner has been Keeping Secrets about Sex

 It’s devastating to discover that your partner is a sex addict.
-You surely want help but aren’t sure what’s needed and what’s available here in Bountiful, Utah.
+This involves what is now called, “betrayal trauma.”
+You surely want help but aren’t sure what type of therapy is needed and what’s available here in Bountiful, Utah.

 You may have suspected for a long time that the problem was more significant than you thought.
 Now that you know, your world is upside down and it’s challenging to know what to do next.